 8. Software Disclaimer/Disclaimer of Warranties

-The CDMS Software and the Services are provided "as is" and we do not represent or warrant that the CDMS Software or any of the Services will always be available, accessible, uninterrupted, timely, secure, accurate, complete, error-free, nor do we warrant any connection to or transmission from the internet, or any particular quality of messages sent to or by the CDMS Software.
+The CAS Software and the Services are provided "as is" and we do not represent or warrant that the CAS Software or any of the Services will always be available, accessible, uninterrupted, timely, secure, accurate, complete, error-free, nor do we warrant any connection to or transmission from the internet, or any particular quality of messages sent to or by the CAS Software.

 9. Your Representations and Warranties